tahoe-lafs/magic-folder/docs/downloader.rst

 ------------

 The ``content`` of the ``RemoteSnapshot`` is downloaded and moved into place in our Magic Folder.
-Our personal DMD is updated to point at this Snapshot.
+Our Personal DMD is updated to point at this Snapshot.

-(XXX we probably want to download to a scratch place, do the DMD update, then move the file into place?
-Then update remote-snapshot database to say "done"?)

-XXX Need to think about what happens if the daemon dies during any of the above steps and how we recover on re-start.

-A "delete" and a "create" can be considered just special cases of "overwrite".
-Simply delete the file on an un-conflicted delete.
-An un-conflicted "create" (meaning we don't already have a local file by that name) simply makes the content appear in the given (un-mangled) name.
+In case there is no ``content`` this is a delete and we simply remove the corresponding local file.

+Note that a completely new file (a "create") is the same as a normal overwrite (except of course there's no possibility of a conflict).

 On Conflict